cdegroot/evrl/_posts/2017-11-10-scala-part-ii.markdown

 ## sbt

-Sbt is probably the best example of what happens when you match academic thinking with actual code - it's a theoretically very powerful build system, but it is sufficiently different from regular Scala that it can be considered as a completely different language, so most developers just poke a bit at it.
+Sbt is probably the best example of what happens when you match academic thinking with actual code - theoretically it is a very powerful build system, but it is sufficiently different from regular Scala that it can be considered as a completely different language, so most developers just poke a bit at it.
 The Scala language is complex enough as it is, so as soon as you want to do something that is not "compile